 In order to plan for shelter-in-place, jurisdictions need to consider potential sources of portable toilets and portable showers.
-They must also consider using potable water stations, possibly with delivery using water tenders or similar vehicles, or planning to run temporary water lines from operational water mains when that is possible in the affected areas.
+They must also consider using potable water stations, possibly with delivery using water tenders or similar vehicles.
+They can also plan to run temporary water lines from working water mains when that is possible in the affected areas.

-2.2.11 Planning for Securing Possessions from Unsafe Buildings
+2.2.11 - Planning for Securing Possessions from Unsafe Buildings

-SAP evaluators must continue to post buildings, and are not in a position to help residents or businesses retrieve belongings from unsafe buildings.
-However, an effective plan would include identifying those who could help residents or businesses retrieve important belongings from unsafe buildings, and providing information on how to get this help.
-It would also be good to consider the timing of entering such properties in regards to the overall aftershock pattern.
+SAP evaluators are on scene to post buildings, and are not in a position to help residents or businesses retrieve belongings from unsafe buildings.
+However, an effective disaster plan would include identifying those who could help residents or businesses retrieve important belongings from unsafe buildings, and providing information on how to get this help.
+It would also be good to consider the timing of entering such properties in regard to the overall aftershock pattern.
 Finally, if there are many unsafe structures in a neighborhood, the jurisdiction may consider cordoning off the area or otherwise providing security so as to reduce the risk of looting (see Section 2.4.2).